-- 11 Tabs labeled: - o 10 different sections for each content area (1-10). - From the the course description which can be found here:
+- 11 Tabs labeled: - 0 10 different sections for each content area (1-10). - From the the course description which can be found here:

 https://secure-media.collegeboard.org/digitalServices/pdf/ap/ap-art-history-course-and-exam-description.pdf print only the pages with images for each content areas as well as the Enduring Understanding & Essential Knowledge pages.
-Then simply 3-hole punch them and put them behind each corresponding content area tab. (for example, all Content Area 1: Prehistory images and information should go into tab 1, etc.) - Add note paper to each of the 10 content area sections
+Then simply 3-hole punch them and put them behind each corresponding content area tab. (for example, all Content Area 1: Prehistory images and information should go into tab 1, etc.) You do NOT have to print them in color, but it is helpful. - If you WANT to you may cut out the images and attach them to printed Flashcard Templates and make copies enough for that, but it isn't necessary.
+You can find that template at the end of this packet. - Add note paper to each of the 10 content area sections